MindSet-design/NAIT-Final-Project/README.md

 this file contains the arduino file for the parallel connection to the raspberry pi and wireless to the drink machine

 //motor controller\\
 this file is for the actuall drink machine.
-It controls the motors, recives signals from the other micros and takes the water temperature which is sent back the the raspberry pi to be displayed in the HMI.
+It controls the motors, receives signals from the other micros and takes the water temperature which is sent back the the raspberry pi to be displayed in the HMI.